Rafels/Assignment-2/Assignment2_s929574.md

 ## a)
 #### Declare and implement a function DisplayPointerInfo(...) which displays on screen the address of the first element of an array represented by a pointer.
 If multiple elements of the array exist, then display the address of all the values represented by a pointer.

 This program lets the user choose the size of the array, the size is then used to create an array which points to the pointer *A*.
 The pointer and the size are then used as the input when calling the *DisplayPointerInfo* function.
-The function displays the adress of the first element in the array.
-Tt then runs through a for-loop, which uses the size as the limit, if the size is greater then one it will print out the remaining elements.
+The function displays the address of the first element in the array.
+Tt then runs through a for-loop, which uses the size as the limit, if the size is greater than one it will print out the remaining elements.

 **The code**